-Key financial highlights for fiscal year 2018 are as follows:
+Key financial highlights for fiscal year 2020 are as follows:

-- □ In total, net position increased \$454,927 primarily due to an increase in state foundation receipts in fiscal year 2018. - □ Outstanding debt decreased from \$8,150,000 to \$7,315,000 through payments of principal made during the current year.
+- q In total, net position decreased \$462,927. - q Outstanding debt decreased from \$6,475,000 to \$5,620,000.

 Using this Annual Report

 This annual report consists of a series of financial statements and notes to those statements.
 The statements are organized so the reader can understand the School District as a whole, entire operating entity.
 The statements then proceed to provide an increasingly detailed look at specific financial activities.